mjhea0/django-interactive-charts-post/README.md

 ]
 ```

-### Overriding Django admin templates

-You can override any admin template by.
+### Override an existing admin template

+You can always extend admin templates and override the parts you want.
+You can copy some parts from admin template and change them the way you want.

+### Use a 3rd party package

+describe

 ## Conclusion